laurent22/joplin/README.md

 # External text editor

 Joplin notes can be opened and edited using an external editor of your choice.
-It can be a simple text editor like Notepad++ or Sublime Text or an actual Markdown editor like Typora.
+It can be a simple text editor like Notepad++ or Sublime Text or an actual Markdown editor like [Typora](https://typora.io).
 In that case, images will also be displayed within the editor.

 To open the note in an external editor, click on the icon in the toolbar or press Ctrl+E (or Cmd+E).
 Your default text editor will be used to open the note.
-If needed, you can also specify the editor directly in the General Options, under "Text editor command".
+You can also specify the editor Joplin will launch in General Options, under "Text editor command".

 # Attachments